microsoft/tfs-cli/tests/README-server-integration.md

 ### MockDevOpsServer

-The `MockDevOpsServer` class provides a lightweight HTTP server that mimics Azure DevOps APIs:
+The `MockDevOpsServer` class is integrated into the test suite (`tests/mock-server/`) and provides a lightweight HTTP server that mimics Azure DevOps APIs:

 - **Build APIs**: List, show, queue builds and manage build definitions
 - **Work Item APIs**: Create, read, update work items and execute queries